 - Set the font color to black for the entire text.

 - Title of the essay

-- Two abstracts: one in English and the other in either the language of the article or in French.
+- Two abstracts: one in English and the other in either the language of the article or in any relevant language.
 Each abstract will be no more than 650 characters (including spaces).